About Us

 Core Values

-• Every person on this earth is created in the image of God.
-Therefore, we have a high value for our staff, and the clients that we serve.
+• Value for Individuals:Every person on this earth is created in the image of God.
+Therefore, we have a high value for our staff and the clients that we serve.
 Each individual deserves to be treated with dignity, respect, and honor, regardless of race, religion, gender, or economic class.
-A culture of honor and a high value for each person will permeate every aspect of our treatment center.
+A culture of honor and a high value for individuals will be demonstrated in every aspect of our organization.

 History of Set Free Alaska